 1. Implement strict data policies

-Based on the recent mimecast cybersecurity report, human error remains the main cause of data breaches and cyber incidents.
+Based on the recent Mimecast cybersecurity report, human error remains the main cause of data breaches and cyber incidents.
 Employees may unknowingly expose sensitive information or interact with AI-generated responses containing malicious code, increasing the risk of security compromises.

 To mitigate this, organizations should integrate automated Data Loss Prevention (DLP) tools to detect and block unauthorized data inputs into AI systems.
-Regular training, policy reinforcement, and security audits will help ensure compliance and minimize accidental data leaks.
+Regular training, policy reinforcement, and security audits will help ensure compliance and minimize accidental data leakage.

 2. Enable access controls and monitoring

-In addition, consider enablin gmulti-factor authentication (MFA) for high-privilege users to further restrict access to AI tools.
+In addition, consider enabling multi-factor authentication (MFA) for high-privilege users to further restrict access to AI tools.
 By combining access controls with real-time monitoring, enterprises can mitigate insider threats and ensure AI usage aligns with security best practices.

 3. Use AI detection tools